 8. Be careful with lower floors

-Terrible headline, my bad.
-But it will be your bad if you don’t take note of the light that the apartment gets during the day.
 Electricity is much more expensive in Europe than in the States, (and recently has hit record highs), so more light means a lower electric bill, (and more Vitamin D!)

 10. Leave your home country standards behind

 I come from the States, where, as a portly Brit recently told me, “everything is bigger and better”.
 (His words, not mine).
 Apartments included.
-This is not the case in many places in the world, including Spain.
+This, however, is not the case in many places in the world, including Spain.
 Understand that your idea of a spacious apartment will probably either cost you more than you earn in a month or not exist at all.
 Accept it as a part of the experience!

 11. Know where to look